Little Black Dress Initiative

 All funds raised will go to furthering the work and mission of the Junior League of Charlotte.
 All donations are fully tax-deductible.

-A few of the ways the JLC is using unrestricted donor gifts to address the devastating effects of poverty are:
+A few of the ways the JLC is using unrestricted donor gifts from the Little Black Dress initiative fundraiser include: